Home

 Nearly four out of five new homes built in America use manufactured roof trusses to frame the roof.
 Prefabricated trusses replace the rafters and ceiling joists used in conventional framing.
 The use of trusses enable the general contractor to construct homes that have more complex roof and ceiling designs with greater speed and accuracy.

 Less skilled carpenters can be utilized to erect the trusses resulting in lower labor costs.
 These cost savings should reduce the price of nearly any new home being built.
-Ask nearly any modern builder and they will probably tell you that prefabricated trusses are much better than conventional roof framing.
+Ask nearly any modern builder and they will probably tell you that prefabricated trusses are much better for the bottom line than conventional roof framing.

 • Trusses span longer distances and eliminate the need for inside load bearing walls.